-“Web users differ widely in their reading proficiency and ability to understand vocabulary, depending on factors such as age, educational background, and topic interest or expertise.
+Furtthermore, “Web users differ widely in their reading proficiency and ability to understand vocabulary, depending on factors such as age, educational background, and topic interest or expertise.
 These facts currently impair the ability of users to carry out successful searches by finding material at an appropriate level of reading difficulty for them” [Col11].
 K-12 students belong to the category of users with varied reading abilities, a fact usually overlooked by popular search engines which do not personalize retrieved results based on this characteristics [Col11].
 Even when children retrieve resources relevant their information needs, it is not certain that they will be able to comprehend them because of difficulties in interpretation of retrieved results [Bil13].
 As a result, students can often get discouraged when they try to read retrieved contents that are outside their comprehension levels, whether being too easy or too difficult for them to understand.
 Therefore, providing K-12 students with filtering tools they can use to seek for adequate resources they can actually understand is imperative since reading is an important skill in the academic environment, a competence that can be critical for students' educational opportunities and their careers [P41].
 As reported by Lennon and Burdick [P32], reading for learning takes place when the reader comprehends 75% of a text.
 This represents an appropriate balance that allows the reader to positively understand the text, while also finding challenges in the reading process that will motivate him to improve his skills [P32].
 Therefore, unless the retrieved resources match the reading skills of the respective users, reading for learning, and learning as final goal, as a part of the online information seeking process cannot take place.

 As a response to issues related to information seeking process through search engines, we discuss our ongoing efforts to develop a web search environment designed to help both students and instructors in the process of finding adequate online materials.
-YouUnderstood.me (YUm) aims is to improve search engines, so that they can be used as a tool to facilitate learning, rather than just retrieving information, within the K-12 academic environment.
-The main goal of YUm is to enhance the information seeking process and increase children’s comprehension of retrieved materials by combining diverse functionality oriented to overcome search engines deficiencies when dealing with children.
+YouUnderstood.me (YUm) aims is to enhance search engines, so that they can be used as a tool to facilitate learning, rather than just retrieving information, within the K-12 academic environment.
+The main goal of YUm is to boost the information seeking process and increase children’s comprehension of retrieved materials by combining diverse functionality oriented to overcome search engines deficiencies when dealing with children.
 YUm also provides the student with a personal account which keeps track of the current readability level together with a feedback given by students on previously retrieved results materials, e.g. if it was too easy, too hard, or of satisfying difficulty.
 This enables Yum to make predictions regarding the future reading abilities of each student, which is incorporated in order to speed-up the process of identifying adequate materials by both students.
-Besides students, educators also benefit from Yum, since they have access to the information related to current reading capabilities of each student and their change in time without any intrusion to students, which allows them to better adapt classes materials and pace to the students.
+Besides students, educators also benefit from Yum, since they have access to the information related to current reading capabilities of each student and their change in time without any intrusion to students, which allows them to better adapt classes’ materials and pace to the students.
 As described by Collins et al. in [Col11], users' reading proficiency is estimated based on both, current and past searching process.
 YUm makes the information retrieval process effective and efficient by taking advantage of readability formulas, a search engine, a search intent module [SIGIR16], and query recommendation tool [RecSys16].